-- Base salary; - Short-term incentive compensation, consisting of an annual performance cash bonus program; - Long-term incentive compensation, consisting of stock option grants under our 2006 Stock Option and Incentive Plan; and - A broad-based benefits program.
+- Base salary; - Short-term incentive compensation, consisting of an annual performance cash bonus program;

+- Long-term incentive compensation, consisting of stock option grants under our 2006 Stock Option and Incentive Plan; and - A broad-based benefits program.

-We believe that, overall, total compensation for our executives is competitive with the market and reinforces our compensation philosophy of incenting long-term value creation.
-While we have not performed a formal benchmarking review in recent years, we expect that, on average, base salary will generally be lower, and incentive compensation higher, than that of our peer companies if annual performance goals are met.
-Also, due to the early stage of our business, stock options continue to represent a large portion of total compensation.
+We believe that, overall, total compensation for our executives is competitive with the market and reinforces our compensation philosophy of incenting longterm value creation, with base salaries generally lower, and incentive compensation higher, than that of our peer companies if annual performance goals are met.
+Due to the early stage of our business, stock options continue to represent a large portion of total compensation.
 This mix of compensation elements is leveraged to ensure a strong pay-for-performance alignment.
 Our compensation strategy is necessarily tied to our stage of development.
 Accordingly, the specific direction, emphasis and components of our executive compensation program continue to evolve in parallel with the evolution of our business strategy.
-We believe this is appropriate and typical for an early-stage high-growth company like Metabolix.